NOAA-EMC/RDASApp/.github/PULL_REQUEST_TEMPLATE/sync_submodule_pr.md

-> **NOTE:** To use this template, remove any sections or lines that are not needed, and dele te this line before submitting your PR.
+> **NOTE:** To use this template, remove any sections or lines that are not needed, and delete this line before submitting your PR.

+> **NOTE:** If you would like to switch templates, you can manually change the URL by selecting a different template or removing the template parameter entirely.
+Example: To return to a generic PR, remove the "?expand=1&template=xxx.md" from the URL, then you can reselect the template.

 Updated instructions for syncing submodules with upstream repositories can be found [here](https://github.com/NOAA-EMC/RDASApp/wiki/Sync-RDASApp-submodule-with-upstream-repositories).
 Instructions for working with submodule can be found [here](https://github.com/NOAA-EMC/RDASApp/wiki/Working-with-RDASApp-submodules)